Psychology, B.S. (Behrend)

 Not all options are available at every campus.
 Contact the campus you are interested in attending to determine which options are offered.

-The Bachelor of Science degree offers three multidisciplinary options.
+The Bachelor of Science degree offers four multidisciplinary options.
 The Science option is intended for students with a strong interest in science and requires more coursework in the biological, physical, social, and mathematical sciences than does the Bachelor of Arts program.
 The Psychology in the Workplace option is designed for students who wish to combine their interests in business and psychology.
 The Human Factors and Design option combines perspectives within the fields of psychology and engineering in order to design products that maximize human functioning.
+The Data Analytics option emphasizes the applied aspects of quantification.
+Students will take a closer look at several aspects of analysis and extracting meaning from data sets.
+The Bachelor of Science degree helps to prepare students for future careers in clinical, developmental, educational, human factors, industrial organization, program evaluation and health-related fields.

 What is Psychology?